 Now, do you see that even the big boys do little things to plug the leaks in their business systems?
 For Wal-Mart, the space between boxes on a conveyor belt is waste; it represents lost time in the process of dispatching millions of boxes and thousands of trucks from their distribution centers each day.

 Furthermore, it used to be a common practice for fabric-store clerks to give the customer an extra thumbs-worth of material to be sure they had enough.
 It was also common to measure a yard of fabric and then fold it over twice for a three-yard purchase.
 Wal-Mart taught its managers how to improve their system for measuring fabric, an annual saving of about $2500 per store (11,000 stores), or an astounding $27,500,000!

 Improve Your Business Systems

-You have the same problem as Wal-Mart, but on a smaller scale.
-So, start thinking how you can take waste out of your business systems and processes—how you can take costs out of your business.
+You have the same problem as Wal-Mart but on a smaller scale.
+So, start thinking about how you can take the waste out of your business systems and processes—how you can take costs out of your business.

 A few saved dollars here and there add up quickly.
 With a day’s worth of savings, you could treat your favorite person to a night on the town, by the end of a month—a summer cruise, by the end of a year—maybe a vacation home on the beach.
 It all starts with plugging the leaks, one business system at a time!